enqueue/tutflaky/README.md

 * Is your caller responsible?
 Then perhaps he should get a 400 answer, too.
 * Do not retry requests that yielded a 400 response.
 * Do not count client errors as Circuit breaker failures.
-4. Beware of the default MicroProfile Client Exception Mapper.
+4. Beware of the MicroProfile Client [Default ResponseExceptionMapper](http://download.eclipse.org/microprofile/microprofile-rest-client-1.4.1/microprofile-rest-client-1.4.1.html#_default_responseexceptionmapper).
 5. Every Microservice call should use a Circuit breaker.

 ## Material